enlore/_hotline/README.md

-#Photobomb
+# _hotline

+> A simple Twilio to Dropbox integration

-Capture SMS/MMS data sent to a phone number into a Dropbox folder.
+Capture SMS/MMS data sent to a Twilio phone number into a Dropbox folder.
 Dropbox folder will contain one directory for each sender's phone number, which will amount to a log/store of messages and media.

 ## Installation (brief)
 1. Configure a Dropbox app and note the API token